Tucson Clean & Beautiful Mission:

-- Mission: The purpose of Tucson Clean & Beautiful, Inc., a non-profit organization, is to preserve and improve our environment, conserve natural resources, and enhance the quality of life in the City of Tucson and eastern Pima County.
-These goals will be achieved through initiating educational and participatory programs implemented with broad citizen, multiculture support.
+The purpose of Tucson Clean & Beautiful, Inc., a non-profit organization, is to preserve and improve our environment, conserve natural resources, and enhance the quality of life in the City of Tucson and eastern Pima County.
+These goals will be achieved through initiating educational and participatory programs implemented with broad-citizen, multi-culture support.

-- Adopt-a-Park & Public Areas litter cleanup and prevention program, 1984: Currently over 200 continually adopted sites and additional one-time projects at parks, streets, washes and other public areas with about 17,000 volunteer hours (over $300,000 value) each year - 220,000 cumulative volunteer hours.
+- Adopt-a-Park & Public Areas litter cleanup and prevention program, 1984: Currently over 300 continually adopted sites and additional one-time projects at parks, streets, washes and other public areas with over 20,000 volunteer hours (over $400,000 value) each year – 300,000+ cumulative volunteer hours.

-- Children’s Memorial Park, 1987: Neighborhood park destroyed by 1983 flood; collaboratively rebuilt and enhanced to include many more trees, river walk, ramadas, field and ballcourt, in addition to sanctuary with granite memorial walls inscribed with names of children who passed away (over 1,500 children's names currently recorded); recently renovated playground equipment with grant to TCB; Soon-to-open 2nd Children’s Memorial Garden at Michael Perry Park, SE of Pantano Parkway and Golf Links Rd. in 2012.
+- Children’s Memorial Park, 1987: Neighborhood park destroyed by 1983 flood; collaboratively rebuilt and enhanced to include many more trees, river walk, ramadas, field and ballcourt, in addition to sanctuary with granite memorial walls inscribed with names of children who passed away (over 1,700 children’s names currently recorded); recently renovated playground equipment with grant to TCB; a second Children’s Memorial Garden at Michael Perry Park, SE of Pantano Parkway and Golf Links Rd. opened in 2012.

 - Trees for Tucson, 1989: Low-cost shade tree planting for homes; street tree planting for neighborhoods; trees available for community sites including schoolyards, nonprofit organization sites and other public space restoration when planted by volunteers; educational presentations and tours.
-About 4,500 trees planted annually.
-Over 75,000 trees planted to date, growing to an estimated 1,400 acres of new tree canopy.
-Program benefit estimates for the life of the program include 50 million kWh/over $5 million in energy savings, $1 million aesthetic improvement, over 190 million gallons of stormwater interception, over 16,000 metric tons CO2 reduction, and more than 400 additional acres of new tree canopy cover.
-TEP sponsorship began in 1993.
+Over 160,000 trees planted to date, growing to an estimated 1,400 acres of new tree canopy.
+Program benefit estimates for the life of the program include 150 million kWh/over $16 million in energy savings, $43 million aesthetic improvement, over 7 billion gallons of stormwater interception, over 200 million lbs.
+CO2 reduction.
+TEP sponsorship began in 1993 and continued until 2016.
 Trico sponsorship began 2012.

-- Commemorative Tree Parks (El Paseo de los Arboles, “Pathway of the Trees”), 1996: Santa Cruz River – habitat restoration after flood barriers built; trees purchased by public to be planted in honor of loved ones.
-Ribbon-cutting recently held for new site at Pantano Wash, from Kenyon Dr. to Golf Links Rd. with 300 trees already planted and 270 still available for dedication.
+- Commemorative Tree Parks (El Paseo de los Arboles, “Pathway of the Trees”), 1996: Santa Cruz River – habitat restoration after flood barriers built; trees purchased by public to be planted in honor of friends and loved ones.
+A new Commemorative Tree park opened in 2012 on the Pantano Wash, from Kenyon Dr. to Golf Links Rd. with 300 trees already planted and 270 still available for dedication.

-- Hot Topics/Cool Solutions, 1998: Conferences on urban heat island, cool & pervious paving, solar energy, landscape, stormwater runoff, air quality
+- Hot Topics/Cool Solutions, 1998-2002: Conferences and expos on urban heat island, cool & permeable pavement, solar energy, landscape, stormwater runoff, air quality

 - YARDS, 2010: Youth Landscape Maintenance Training program, developed as an alternative to traditional juvenile probation court-ordered community service and restitution to provide youth with job and life skills to become more employable and reduce recidivism in Juvenile or Adult court settings.
-Nearly 50 program graduates to date.
+More than 100 program graduates to date.